pingali/pyAadhaarAuth/README.txt

 Python Client for Aadhaar Authentication Service
 ================================================

+*THIS IS STILL UNDER DEVELOPMENT.
+DO NOT USE IT YET"

 This package supports biometrics and demographics authentication using the Aadhaar Authentication Service (also known as UID).